Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## MulDivGadget statement

-A valid instance of an MulDivGadget statement assures that given an input of:
+A valid instance of a MulDivGadget statement assures that given an input of:

 - value: {0..2^numBitsValue}
 - numerator: {0..2^numBitsNumerator}